Katherine Heigl: Charity work

 Heigl has worked with Best Friends Animal Society on several projects, including their Pup My Ride program.
 The program transports small dogs from high-kill animal shelters to other parts of the US where there is a higher demand for such dogs.
 She gave a grant to Best Friends to fund a year of the program.
 Heigl and her mother, Nancy, started Heigl's Hounds of Hope, which operates as part of the Jason Debus Heigl Foundation.

 The Foundation was created in honor of Heigl's brother, who was killed in a car accident in 1986 at the age of fifteen.
-Heigl's Hounds of Hope rescues larger dogs with behavior problems from shelters with a high kill rate.
+Heigl's Hounds of Hope rescues larger dogs with behavioral problems from shelters with a high kill rate.
 It rehabilitates them through training and other adjustments to make them suitable for re-homing.
 As of 2014, Heigl has eight dogs of her own.

 In 2010, Heigl was honored with the "Presidential Service Award" by ASPCA for her work and dedication to animal welfare.
-In 2011, Heigl launched the "I Hate Balls" Campaign, focused on promoting spay/neuter of pets, to help save the lives of millions of companion animals.
+In 2011, Heigl launched the "I Hate Balls" Campaign, focused on promoting spay and neutering of pets, to help save the lives of millions of companion animals.
 The initiative features a Public Service Announcement starring Heigl and produced by Funny or Die.
 In 2012, on behalf of PETA, she signed a letter to members of the Utah legislature, urging them to reject a law that would make undercover filming in factory farms a criminal offense.

 In the same year, Heigl was honored by "Congressional Coalition on Adoption Institute (CCAI)" for her dedication and commitment to adoption, and by the American Cancer Society for her work in helping to amplify the awareness of cancer-related issues through her public support of her mother's journey with the disease.

 Heigl is a strong proponent of organ donation, working as a spokesperson for Donate Life America.
 After the death of her brother Jason, Heigl's family chose to donate Jason's organs to people needing organ transplants.
 Heigl was inspired by these events to later work as an activist for organ donation.